TedHusted/awake/awake.md/awake.md

 Costello: I don't know
 Abbott: He's on third base

-	While Elena is reading, the sine wave on Brent’s brain monitor changes, only for a moment, and then returns to the original wave.
+	While Elena reads, the sine wave on Brent’s brain monitor changes, only for a moment, and then returns to the original wave.

 ###